A one day training session teaching farmers in rural Zimbabwe, affected by on-going drought, new techniques to farm their land more effectively.

 Help connect Mashaba clinic, in Zimbabwe, to electricity and provide vital health care to 6,000 members of the local community.

-Harnessing solar power in Zimbabwe allows children to have an education.
+Harnessing solar power in Zimbabwe allows children to study even when the sun goes down, providing them with more opportunity to study and secure an education.

 Providing sanitation workers in Bangladesh with appropriate clothing and kit not only protects them from disease, but gives them a sense of dignity while they work.